How to brine corned beef at home – an easy photo tutorial on making nitrate-free, refined sugar-free corned beef.

 Make the Pickling Spice Blend:

 • Add the pickling spices to a small skillet and toast over medium-low to medium-heat for 1 to 2 minutes.
-Keep a watchful eye so that they don’t burn!
+Keep a watchful eye so that they donโ€™t burn!
 Note: if the mixture begins to smoke, it can cause you to cough.

-• Transfer toasted spices to a mortar and pestle and grind – it’s okay if they remain whole..you simply want to crush the spices to help them release flavor.
+• Transfer toasted spices to a mortar and pestle and grind – itโ€™s okay if they remain whole..you simply want to crush the spices to help them release flavor.

 Brine the Beef:

 • Place beef brisket in a glass tupperware container and pour brining liquid over it.
 You want to beef to be fully covered.
-If you don't have a container that is large enough for the beef, you can cut it into smaller portions (but try to keep the cuts large), or you can transfer everything to a freezer bag and place the freezer bag in a pot in the refrigerator).
+If you don't have a container that is large enough for the beef, you can cut it into smaller portions (but try to keep the cuts large).
+Or, you can transfer everything to a freezer bag and place the freezer bag in a pot in the refrigerator.
 Secure the lid on the container and refrigerate for 5 to 7 days.

 • When ready to cook the beef, remove it from the brine and rinse it under cool water.
 Transfer it to your method of cooking of choice, such as a pot on the stove top, Instant Pot, slow cooker or sous vide.
+Be sure to include the reserved pickling spices when you cook the corned beef.

-Cook Corned Beef:
+Stove Top Corned Beef:

 • To cook corned beef on the stove top, place the rinsed beef in a large pot and cover it with 1 inch of liquid, such as plain water, broth, or a combination of water and beer (Guinness works great) or broth and beer.
 Add 1 tablespoon of the pickling spices you reserved and give it a stir.